jayasampreethreddy/Face-Recognition-using-Transfer-Learning/README.md

-# Face-Recognition-using-Transfer-LearningaTransfer Learning for Image Classification with Keras
+Transfer Learning for Image Classification with Keras
 -----------------------------------------------------

 This code implements a transfer learning approach for image classification using Keras.
 Here's a breakdown of what it does: